tahoe-lafs/tahoe-lafs/docs/frontends/FTP-and-SFTP.rst

 Tahoe-LAFS Support
 ==================

-All Tahoe-LAFS client nodes can run a frontend FTP server, allowing regular FTP clients (like /usr/bin/ftp, ncftp, and countless others) to access the virtual filesystem.
-They can also run an SFTP server, so SFTP clients (like /usr/bin/sftp, the sshfs FUSE plugin, and others) can too.
+All Tahoe-LAFS client nodes can run an SFTP server, so SFTP clients (like /usr/bin/sftp, the sshfs FUSE plugin, and others) can access the virtual filesystem.

+They can also run a frontend FTP server, allowing regular FTP clients (like /usr/bin/ftp, ncftp, and countless others) to as well.

 These frontends sit at the same level as the web-API interface.

-Since Tahoe-LAFS does not use user accounts or passwords, the FTP/SFTP servers must be configured with a way to first authenticate a user (confirm that a prospective client has a legitimate claim to whatever authorities we might grant a particular user), and second to decide what directory cap should be granted to the authenticated username.
+Since Tahoe-LAFS does not use user accounts or passwords, the SFTP/FTP servers must be configured with a way to first authenticate a user (confirm that a prospective client has a legitimate claim to whatever authorities we might grant a particular user), and second to decide what directory cap should be granted to the authenticated username.
 A username and password is used for this purpose.
-(The SFTP protocol is also capable of using client RSA or DSA public keys, but this is not currently implemented.)
+(The SFTP protocol is also capable of using client RSA or DSA public keys, but this is not currently implemented in the Tahoe-LAFS SFTP server.)

 Tahoe-LAFS provides two mechanisms to perform this user-to-cap mapping.
 The first is a simple flat file with one account per line.
 The second is an